CouncilDataProject/cdp-frontend/CONTRIBUTING.md

     $ npm run localize
     ```

-## Deploying Your Storybook Docs Site
+## Deploying Your Storybook Docs Site or Example App

-You can also build and deploy the Storybook docs website to your forked repo's GitHub Pages for a live preview of your changes that can be shared with others.
+You can also build and deploy the Storybook docs website or the example app to your forked repo's GitHub Pages for a live preview of your changes that can be shared with others.

 _Note: If you're working on component features or bug fixes we will ask for this link to view your work._